ben1post/xarray-simlab-ode/CONTRIBUTING.md

 1. The pull request should include additional tests if appropriate.
 2. If the pull request adds functionality, the docs should be updated.
 3. The pull request should work for all currently supported operating systems and versions of Python.

-## Code of Conduct

-Please note that the `xarray_simlab_ode` project is released with a Code of Conduct.
-By contributing to this project you agree to abide by its terms.